Subscribe to my free email series for 20+ years of life coaching experience.

 Marketing sharks swimming around a $ sign

-I recently came across a new coach who was sold a marketing plan by someone with 25 years corporate marketing experience.
-What he was offering sounded terrific, but although he may have been brilliant in the corporate world this did not equate with working well with a self-employed new coach who needed to know how to get clients.
+What he was offering sounded terrific, but although he may have been brilliant in the corporate world this did not equate with working well with a self-employed new coach with a specific niche.
 My new coach spent a lot of money for no results.

 I hastily add that there are, indeed, many excellent experienced certified life coaches coaches who are also business coaches for coaches.
 They specialise in showing you how to get coaching clients and will effectively “coach” rather than consult with you to find your best way of marketing and hold your hand through the process.
 The trick is to know how to find them.
 A good starting point is the ICF (International Coach Federation) website.